pali-english/pali-english.github.io/README.md

 like a mustard seed off a pin-point,
 sensual pleasures slip off them:
 that’s who I call a brahmin.

+    Vāri - water
+    pokkharapatteva - like on a lotus leaf āraggeriva - like on the tip (of a needle) sāsapo - a mustard seed
+    Yo - who
+    na - not
+    limpati - clings, sticks
+    kāmesu - in sensual pleasures, desires
+    tamahaṁ - that (person)
+    brūmi - I call
+    brāhmaṇaṁ - a brahmin

 Yo dukkhassa pajānāti,
 idheva khayamattano;